-HST Global, Inc. and Health Source Technologies, Inc., our wholly owned subsidiary, have a total of four full time employees and three consultants who devote a significant portion of their time to the Company.
+HST Global, Inc. and Health Source Technologies, Inc., our wholly owned subsidiary, have a total of one full and one part time employees and one consultant who devote a significant portion of their time to the Company.
 We believe our relationship with our employees is good.